-In this article, I have tried to explain how timing your money transfer to India makes a huge difference.
+In this article, I explain how timing your money transfer to India makes a huge difference.

 I have listed down tips I personally follow to determine the best time to send money to India as an NRI.
 I try to explore how different events could cause the exchange rate to fluctuate (giving examples from the past) and accordingly what is the best way to send money to India suited to your situation.

 - Why does timing your money transfer to India matter?